Skip to main content

 Student IT services

-University Information Services (UIS) provides many University-wide IT services to help you live and study at Cambridge, in addition to those offered by your College.
+University Information Services (UIS) provides many University-wide IT services, in addition to those offered by Girton.

-The following page (IT Matters @ Cambridge) on the University website contains lots of useful information: https://help.uis.cam.ac.uk/new-starters/it-for-students/student-it-services
+The IT services for students page on the University's website contains lots of useful information.

-All students are required to complete a Data Protection and IT Regulations Declaration Form (available soon) prior to their arrival at College.
+All students are required to complete a Data Protection and IT Regulations Declaration Form prior to their arrival at College.

 The form is to inform you of the College’s responsibility with regards to Data Protection and how your personal information will be processed.
 Furthermore, it sets out the rules and regulations that you must adhere to when using the University and College’s IT systems.